 - Many food places remain closed or some close little early than usual.
 Make sure you check for the closing timing else you will get stuck with some bad eating option or have to buy from 7Elevan.

 - Don’t get offended if someone throws water on you.
-Usually, people don’t if you make the sign of no from distance.
+Usually, people don’t throw water if you make the sign of NO from distance.

-- If you are traveling during Songkarn Festival then be prepared for closed markets.
+- If you are traveling during Songkran Festival then be prepared for closed markets.